 - 2 lemons

 - 1 egg yolk

-- Line a muffin tin with paper cases and divide the biscuit mixture evenly between each mould and refrigerate for at least 2-3 hours.
+Line a muffin tin with paper cases and divide the biscuit mixture evenly between each mould and refrigerate for about 30 minutes.

-- Top the biscuits base with the cream cheese mixture, so that each cheesecake is about 2/3 full.
-Refrigerate again, ideally overnight.
+Top the biscuits base with the cream cheese mixture, so that each cheesecake is about 2/3 full.
+Refrigerate again for 1-2 hours.

 To make the lemon curd, cut the butter in small cubes and place it together with the sugar in a heatproof bowl over a pan of simmering water, making sure that the water does not touch the bottom of the pan.

 Add the zest and juice from the 2 lemons and stir occasionally until the butter is completely melted.

 Beat the egg and egg yolk slightly, then add the egg mixture to the pan, whisking well.

 Leave to cook for about 15-20 minutes, stirring occasionally, until the lemon curd coats the back of the spoon.